ghazafm/ngaringan-population-hub/README.md

    ```

 6. **Seed the Database with Dummy Data** (Optional)
-   To seed the database using Laravel Sail, modify `docker-compose.yml` to include `DB_SEED` environment variable:
+   To seed the database using Laravel Sail, modify `docker-compose.yml` to include the `DB_SEED` environment variable:
    ```yaml
    environment:
        ...